 If you want to start learning a language but aren’t sure which one to go with, I’ll help you figure that out here.

 The truth is, it’s not actually an either/or decision.
-These two platforms teach languages in completely different ways that compliment each other very well.
+These two platforms teach languages in completely different ways that complement each other very well.

 Memrise is much better for learning and remembering individual words or phrases.